Landlords who need to register

 - the Housing Executive for administering housing benefit and regulating houses in multiple occupation

 - the Department for Communities (DfC) for Welfare Supplementary Payment and the housing element in Universal Credit

 The information you provide as a landlord will be used:

 - to issue your Certificate of Registration which is valid for three years from the date of registration and contains your unique registration number

-- to tell you four weeks before your current registration expires
+- to tell you eight weeks before your current registration expires

 - to show people searching the register if you're registered as a landlord